 The largest death toll in a single day was during the First World War battle of Passchendaele, 12 October 1917, when 843 men from the New Zealand Division were killed in a few hours.

 Under relentless pressure, the country is shaken daily by earthquakes.
 Most are imperceptible, but up to 200 each year are big enough to be felt, and a few have caused major damage and many fatalities.
 The heaviest toll was in 1931, when 258 people died in the earthquake that struck the Napier–Hastings region.
-Since then, however, very few people have been killed in earthquakes in New Zealand.
+In 2011, 181 people died in the second Canterbury earthquake.

 New Zealand has many active and dormant volcanoes, and the largest city, Auckland, is built on a volcanic field.
 The most destructive eruption in historic times, of Mt Tarawera in 1886, killed at least 120 people.
 The volcanoes of Tongariro National Park have erupted dozens of times in the past two centuries.
 This has spread volcanic ash that has disrupted travel.
 However, the ash has also increased the fertility of the region’s soils.